 You should be spending 20% of your time writing and the other 80% promoting your content.

 Here’s how to promote your content in order to achieve maximum blog SEO results:

-Networking with other bloggers: Other bloggers can be your best friend when it comes to helping spread the word!
-Pitch them on hopping onto their podcast, accepting a Q&A style article from you or joining forces to do a joint YouTube video series together.
+Networking with other bloggers: If you’ve been smart and learned to pick a niche to blog about where you have some expertise (or connections), other bloggers can be your best friends when it comes to helping spread the word!
+Send them an email about being a guest their podcast, accepting a Q&A style article from you or joining forces to do a joint YouTube video series together.